 Abstract

-One aftershock of the social-global digital transformation is the emergence of boycott diplomacy of peer-to-peer (P2P) networks.
-This new unexplored prototype uses unique transnational advocacy interaction, making the international relations between states to non-state actors more complex than we know, with more diplomatic dimensions, opportunities, and challenges to be explored.
-However, the two main theoretical scholarships of “diplomacy” and “soft power” struggle to deal with this new phenomenon.
+One aftershock of the social-global digital transformation has been the emergence of boycott diplomacy of peer-to-peer (P2P) networks.
+This unstudied prototype uses unique transnational advocacy interaction, making the international relations between states and non-state actors more complex, adding new diplomatic dimensions, opportunities, and challenges.
+However, literature from the two main theoretical scholarships of “diplomacy” and “soft power” struggle to deal with this new phenomenon.
 This article opens two significant theoretical debates to address the gap between practice and theory: (1) Can the soft power theory of the 1990s, formulated in the context of states, explain P2P boycotting used by non-state networks?
 (2) What does P2P boycotting teach us about the changing field of diplomatic studies?
-The article examines the confluence of these theoretical debates using the unique test case of Israel and the Boycott, Divestment, Sanctions (BDS), a movement to form a new prototype of boycott diplomacy using an unconventional P2P network with a unique way of interacting for soft power.
+The article examines the confluence of these theoretical debates using the unique test case of Israel and the Boycott, Divestment, Sanctions (BDS), a movement to form a prototype of boycott diplomacy using an unconventional P2P network with a unique way of interacting for soft power.
 It will also update the teaching and research of IR by demonstrating for students and scholars the new digital diplomacy reality of foreign affairs and the growing need for soft power.

 Keywords: Boycott diplomacy, peer-to-peer (P2P) networks, global legitimacy, soft power, digital diplomacy, diplomatic studies

+Introduction

 Recent developments in social information communication technology have accelerated the appearance of nonstate global actors, forcing modern-day diplomats to quickly update their protocols to interact with entirely new types of “diplomatic actors” (Castells 1996; Keohane and Nye 1998, 88; Hague and Loader 2005, 36).
-Celebrities, global citizens, diaspora advocators, and digital network boycotters are examples of entities now found in our diplomatic arena alongside nation-states (Weiss, Seyle, and Coolidge 2003, 5; Börzel 2000, 1–3; Krahmann 2008, 198–99; McLeish and Feakes 2008, 5–12).
+Celebrities, global citizens, diaspora advocators, and digital network boycotters are now found in our diplomatic arena alongside nation-states (Weiss, Seyle, and Coolidge 2003, 5; Börzel 2000, 1–3; Krahmann 2008, 198–99; McLeish and Feakes 2008, 5–12).
 This more diverse and informal diplomatic arena challenges traditional diplomats to adapt to a new environment that introduces both opportunities and threats.
-The increasing complexity has re-kindled the question raised by British foreign minister Lord Palmerston’s reaction to receiving the first telegram in the 1860s: Is this is the ("real") end of diplomacy?
+The increasing complexity has re-kindled the question raised by British foreign minister Lord Palmerston’s reaction to receiving the first telegram in the 1860s: Is this is the (“real”) end of diplomacy?
 (Leguey-Feilleux 2009, 1–3; Farrow 2018; Schulz 2019, 878–903; Saddiki 2006).
 Facing unconventional diplomatic interactions and actors, state diplomats find it more difficult to achieve their goals and desired impact.
-Foreign ministries have to collaborate with actors who until recently had no part in the world of “diplomacy.”
+Foreign ministries have to collaborate with actors who until recently had no part in the world of diplomacy.

-This article examines global interactions between an unconventional actor and a sovereign nation-state—the Boycott, Divestment, Sanctions (BDS) movement and Israel, respectively—and shows how the former uses a peer-to-peer (P2P) network model to challenge Israel’s alliances and its diplomatic, economic, and cultural global standing (Attias 2012; Van de Craen and Bátora 2006; Cull 2010; Fitzpatrick 2012, 433–37; Huijgh 2011, 64).
+This article examines global interactions between an unconventional actor, the Boycott, Divestment, Sanctions (BDS) movement, and a sovereign nation-state, Israel, and shows how BDS uses a peer-to-peer (P2P) network model to challenge Israel’s alliances and its diplomatic, economic, and cultural global standing (Attias 2012; Van de Craen and Bátora 2006; Cull 2010; Fitzpatrick 2012, 433–37; Huijgh 2011, 64).

-Debating "soft power" to understand "boycott diplomacy"
+Debating “soft power” to understand “boycott diplomacy”

-The delay in the diplomatic research field to catch, identify, and categorize new actors and interactions is not unique.
-For every generation, new technology creates new abilities to communicate globally.
+The delay in the diplomatic research field to catch, identify, and categorize new actors and interactions occurs in every generation, as new technology creates new abilities to communicate globally.
 The practical application of these technologies then requires guidance, as research tries to catch up and update current theoretical frames.